Azure/azure-quickstart-templates/101-cosmosdb-create/README.md

 - **Database Name:** Enter the database name for the account.
 - **Container Name:** Enter the name for the container with dedicated throughput.
 - **Throughput:** Enter the RU/s for the dedicated container (default is 400).
-- **Public Network Access:** Select whether public traffic is allowed to access the account (default is Enabled).
-When value is set to Disabled, the account can only be accessed through private endpoints.